mr-manuel/venus-os_dbus-serialbattery_docs/docs/general/connect.md

 See also [EG Lifepower (Narada battery that uses Tianpower BMS) - Multi battery setup problems](https://github.com/Louisvdw/dbus-serialbattery/issues/1104).

+### JBD BMS

+#### CAN

+You'll need to change the CAN protocol in the BMS settings to "Victron".

+Note that RS-485 connection provides more detailed information than what's available over CAN, such as individual cell voltages.
+However, the benefit of using CAN is that it requires only cables, not additional adapter hardware.

+JBD BMS CAN protocol support has been verified to work with UP16S015 through [Type A](https://www.victronenergy.com/live/battery_compatibility:can-bus_bms-cable) cable connected to CAN1 port on the BMS.
+[This guide](https://cdn.shopify.com/s/files/1/0253/9752/6580/files/48V100AH_-24-08-21-min.pdf?v=1728522535) has some more detailed information on how to chain UP16S that may or may not be applicable to other JBD BMSs.

 ### JKBMS

 The JKBMS unfortunately has a wrong labeling.
 Here the correct pinout.